Cabinet Finishes and Hardware

 3. Glazed Finish

-A glaze can be applied on top already painted or stained cabinets to accentuate the details and provide a little more “oomph”.
-The only con to this, is it can be rather time consuming and expensive.
+A glaze can be applied on top of already painted or stained cabinets to accentuate the details and provide a little more “oomph.”
+The only con to this is it can be rather time-consuming and expensive.

 4. Painted Finish

 Painted cabinets can be absolutely stunning.
-This is most likely what you’re getting in an all white kitchen.
-Paint finish will diminish the natural appearance of the wood.
+This is most likely what you’re getting in an all-white kitchen.
+The paint finish will diminish the natural appearance of the wood.
 The biggest con to painted cabinets is the wear and tear on the paint.
 Paint can chip and wear off over time, especially on the cabinets you use the most.

 5. Distressed Finish